 Many of us love to watch the annual rite of nature awakening after winter.
 There's the first snowdrop and daffodil, then everything gathers pace into a rich bubbling up of green growth in fields, woods and hedgerows.

-Busy lives mean less time to notice these little milestones along the way in spring.
-Here's a little reminder with 7 signs of spring to look out for.
+Maybe this year we'll have more time to notice these little milestones of nature that take us through spring.
+Here's a little reminder of seven signs of spring to look out for.

 1. The order of spring flowers

 Snowdrops are brave pioneers, nosing through frozen ground at our places as early as January.
 Soon after, the early bulbs come through - purple crocuses, iris, winter aconite and scillas.

 Towards the end of February into March, yellow daffodils are cheering us up, whilst in the woodlands you might spy dog's mercury, yellow lesser celandine and violets.
 They'll be nestling close to the ground, making the most of the light before the tree canopy shades over.

 The last hurrah of spring flowers are the bluebells in early May.
 They're a beautiful, but fragile flower, be sure to stick to paths so you don't trample them.

 You might notice the birdsong building from February as birds start singing again to attract mates or warn rivals off their patch.